metabase/metabase/docs/questions/query-builder/expressions-list.md

 ### dateSubtract

-Subtract some unit of time to a date or timestamp value.
+Subtracts some unit of time from a date or timestamp value.

 Syntax: `dateSubtract(column, amount, unit)`.